dddrrreee/cs240lx-20spr/labs/7-sonar/README.md

     TRACE:timer_get_usec:getting usec = 1804289544usec
     TRACE:timer_get_usec:getting usec = 1804289545usec

 Of course, each time you run, you will get the same value --- as you recall, you made your fake time value increment by 1 each time the timer call is invoked.
 Thus, we'll quit as soon as it gets the same value.
 This isn't that interesting.

+You can see this if you grep for "distance" you'll see  we never do anything as is:

+    % ./sonar.fake  | grep dist
+    PI:distance = 0 inches
+    PI:distance = 0 inches
+    PI:distance = 0 inches
+    PI:distance = 0 inches
+    PI:distance = 0 inches
+    PI:distance = 0 inches
+    PI:distance = 0 inches
+    PI:distance = 0 inches
+    PI:distance = 0 inches
+    PI:distance = 0 inches

 When we fake something that is important, we often have multiple choices.
 And the choice that is "best" depends on what we are testing.
 One approach is to try to build every possible option into the tool.
 This is a huge amount of work and will typically fail anyway, since most people can't anticipate all possible situations.

+As a first cut,  we'll exploit the linker and add a simple routine in the driver --- it's protectd by a preprocessor flag `RPI_UNIX` only defined during fake compilation:

+    #ifdef RPI_UNIX

+    #if 0

+    #   include "fake-pi.h"
+        unsigned timer_get_usec(void) {
+            unsigned t = fake_time_inc( fake_random() % (timeout * 2) );
+            trace("getting usec = %dusec\n", t);
+            return t;
+        }

+    #endif

+    #endif

+Remove the `#if 0` --- you now have a definition of `timer_get_usec` customized to our domain --- we want to timeout some number of times to test that code, and also cover a wider range of distances than 0.

+For this set, we get:

+    % ./sonar.fake | cksum
+    196199192 21103

+#### Low-level fake-pi

+For the low-level, we can be a bit fancier.

 Instead we use an under-appreciated method to make sure any possible decision can be made: